RobTillaart/MAX14661/README.md

 - **uint16_t getChannels()** returns a bit mask of the channels connected.

 Note:
-**setChannels(mask)** is the only way to set channels at the same moment.
+**setChannels(mask)** is the only way to set channels at the very same moment in the **PAIR** interface.

 #### SHADOW interface

-experimental - to be tested.
+Experimental - to be tested.

-The SHADOW interface allows one to prepare which channels should be selected and activate them all at once.
+The SHADOW interface allows one to prepare which channels should be selected, and activate them all at once.

 - **bool shadowClear()** clears all shadow registers.